-High damage-dealers with powerful weapons and hardy, if limited, defences, Barbarians crush their foes through raw muscle.
+High damage-dealers with powerful weapons and hardy, if limited, defenses, Barbarians crush their foes through raw muscle.
 But dispatch your enemies quickly, or they will exploit your weaknesses and leave you crumpled.
 Barbarians can tap into that inner fury to unleash their aptly-named ‘Rage’ ability, dealing extra-devastating blows in melee combat.

-|Class Features||Occult spells, Spell repertoire|
+|Class features||Occult spells, spell repertoire|

-|Notable Initial Proficiencies||Will; Longsword, rapier, shortbow|
+|Notable initial proficiencies||Will; longsword, rapier, shortbow|

 For Bards, versatility is the name of the game.
 Prevaricating tricksters that can talk their way out of any dispute, Bards are confident leaders that shine during social interactions but also bring a deft helping hand to any battle.
 Magical musical performances will see you deal harrying attacks to otherwise-engaged enemies, while providing dynamic buffs to your teammates.

-|Class Features||Champion’s code, Deity|
+|Class features||Champion’s code, deity|

 Pathfinder Champions are devoted servants of deities.
 They follow strict codes of conduct and uphold justice for all in need.
-Deft in hand-to-hand combat and equipped with heavy armour, they’ll often seek a peaceful conflict resolution, but will not hesitate to call upon their divine benefactors to aid them in battle and inspire their party.
+Deft in hand-to-hand combat and equipped with heavy armor, they’ll often seek a peaceful conflict resolution, but will not hesitate to call upon their divine benefactors to aid them in battle and inspire their party.

 Idealistic, uncompromising and ethically assured, Champions follow a deity that matches their alignment, receiving powerful devotion spells and weaponry in reward for their faith.
-Similar to the Paladin class in Dungeons and Dragons, Champions are well-rounded in combat and powerful personalities in social interactions.
+Similar to the Paladin 5e class in Dungeons and Dragons, Champions are well-rounded in combat and powerful personalities in social interactions.
 Prioritize Strength to improve your combat abilities, and Charisma to advance the effectiveness of devotion spells.

-|Class Features||Deity, Divine spell attacks|
+|Class features||Deity, divine spell attacks|

 More interested in helping your teammates than performing flashy fighting moves?
-If so, consider the Cleric.
+If so, consider the Pathfinder Cleric.
 Another class of godly adherents, Clerics are blessed with divine magic that they channel to heal teammates and punish enemies.
 Trained in simple weapons, they can also jump into the fray of melee combat for more direct damage-dealing.

 There’s a lot of choice for a Cleric.
-You can just as easly become a cloistered, back-line support character that primarily casts spells to buff or protect their party, or build a militant war-priest that balances spell-casting with the traditional weaponry of their favored deity.
+You can just as easily become a cloistered, back-line support character that primarily casts spells to buff or protect their party, or build a militant war-priest that balances spell-casting with the traditional weaponry of their favored deity.

 |Class Features||Primal spells, Druidic language|

-|Notable Initial Proficiencies||Nature, Primal spell attacks|
+|Notable Initial Proficiencies||Nature, primal spell attacks|

-Green-thumbed roleplayers may be tempted by the Druid, who harnesses the mighty power of nature to bring ruin to their enemies and beautiful bounties to those who respect the natural world.
+Green-thumbed roleplayers may be tempted by the Pathfinder Druid, who harnesses the mighty power of nature to bring ruin to their enemies and beautiful bounties to those who respect the natural world.
 Although possessing some healing abilities, the real charm of Druids is their distinct polymorphing ability and conjuring spells.
-Transform into a wild beast, use elemental magic to smite enemies with bolts of lightning, or summon sentient plant life to drag enemies to a thorny, viny end – their novelty makes for creative, engaging play.
+Transform into a wild beast, use elemental magic to smite enemies with bolts of lightning, or summon sentient plant life to drag enemies to a thorny, viney end – their novelty makes for creative, engaging play.

 Druids’ strong ideals and distinct personalities also make them conducive to impassioned roleplaying, providing a clear, solid base from which to flesh out your character.
-Prioritize Wisdom for spellcasting, but follow it up closely with Strength for damage-dealing and Constitution to improve your defences.
+Prioritize Wisdom for spellcasting, but follow it up closely with Strength for damage-dealing and Constitution to improve your defenses.

-|Class Features||Attack of opportunity|
+|Class features||Attack of opportunity|

-While Barbarians dominate melee combat through brutish strength, Fighters (of all varieties) do so through masterful combat techniques.
-Duelists use sword-swinging finesse to out-manoeuvre and disarm their opponents, while Sharpshooters pinpoint fatal shots from afar.
+While Barbarians dominate melee combat through brutish strength, Pathfinder Fighters (of all varieties) do so through masterful combat techniques.
+Duelists use sword-swinging finesse to out-maneuver and disarm their opponents, while Sharpshooters pinpoint fatal shots from afar.

-|Class Features||Flurry of Blows|
+|Class features||Flurry of blows|

-Monks replace Fighters’ extensive weapons training with mastery of unarmed combat.
+Pathfinder Monks replace Fighters’ extensive weapons training with mastery of unarmed combat.
 Drawing on typical martial arts tropes, Monks are spiritual, highly disciplined warriors that rely on various combat stances and fighting styles to achieve physical fighting perfection.
 Their fighting is acrobatic – leaping through the air and rolling across the battle – and their ability to dodge traps or jump over chasms makes them effective party scouts.

-|Class Features||Hunt prey|
+|Class features||Hunt prey|

 Focus on raising your Dexterity score, and closely plan your character progression, as many of the higher-level feats rely on previous acquisitions.
 Rangers’ versatility makes them a powerful combat force.

-Rogues belong to distinct ‘rackets’ that offer more personalised advantages.
+Rogues belong to distinct ‘rackets’ that offer more personalized advantages.
 Scoundrels, for example, use their silver tongues to con their way out of troublesome spots, while Ruffians are more inclined to show some muscle and intimate their opponents into submission.

-|Class Features||Bloodline, Sorcerer spellcasting|
+|Class features||Bloodline, Sorcerer spellcasting|

-|Notable Initial Proficiencies||Bloodline spell attacks|
+|Notable initial proficiencies||Bloodline spell attacks|

 Sorcerers derive their magical capabilities from their bloodlines, and rely on emotive forces and willpower to cast powerful spells.
 Their combat role is primarily to cast offensive spells that attack or disrupt the enemy, but their magical detection ability makes them well suited to finding hidden loot or traversing traps when exploring dungeons.

-The most important choice when playing as a Sorcerer is choosing your bloodline.
+The most important choice when playing as a Pathfinder Sorcerer is choosing your bloodline.
 From demonic heritages that imbue power through sinful corruption, to draconic bloodlines that trace the lineage of dragons, the many options available will determine your spell repertoire and the tradition of magic your character follows.

-|Class Features||Arcane spells, Arcane school|
+|Class features||Arcane spells, arcane school|

-Wizards acquire powerful magical capabilities through rigorous study of the arcane secrets, voraciously reading any and all mystic texts they encounter, to add new formulas to their repertoire.
-Poor at handling weapons and usually unable to don armour, Wizards rely on the otherworldly might of their spellbook to obliterate or manipulate their enemies into submission.
+Pathfinder Wizards acquire powerful magical capabilities through rigorous study of the arcane secrets, voraciously reading any and all mystic texts they encounter, to add new formulas to their repertoire.
+Poor at handling weapons and usually unable to don armor, Wizards rely on the otherworldly might of their spellbook to obliterate or manipulate their enemies into submission.

-Wizards must specialise in one of eight arcane schools of magic – such as conjuration, illusion, or necromancy – or adopt a universalist approach to magic and gain a broader, but surface-level, understanding across all of them.
+Wizards must specialize in one of eight arcane schools of magic – such as conjuration, illusion, or necromancy – or adopt a universalist approach to magic and gain a broader, but surface-level, understanding across all of them.
 Each school offers a diverse array of spells that may dish out deadly effects in combat or be employed for magical trickery elsewhere on your adventures.
 Invest in Intelligence to support your spellcasting, but also keep an eye on your Wisdom and Constitution scores.